FocusriteGroup/juce-end-to-end/documentation/cmake.md

 ## Format on save in VScode

-To have format on save in VSCode, you can install the [VSCode extension](<https://marketplace.visualstudio.com/items>? itemName=cheshirekow.cmake-format).
+To have format on save in VSCode, you can install the [cmake-format](https://marketplace.visualstudio.com/items?itemName=cheshirekow.cmake-format) extension.

 You will then need to update your VSCode [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) file, to include the following: